 We have decided to include the cash price before incentives for every vehicle, as the incentives available vary by location.

 Many features are the same across the Tesla product range, including much of the interior with its heated, power-adjustable seats, giant touchscreen with apps and games, and wireless phone charging.
-However, in January 2021 the Model S and X received a major update, featuring a new touch screen, yoke-style steering wheel, secondary display for rear passengers to play games on, a 22-speaker sound system and more.
+However, in January 2021 the Model S and X received a major update, featuring a new touch screen, yoke-style steering wheel, secondary display for rear passengers who want to play games, a 22-speaker sound system and more.
 We have gone into greater detail on these changes here.

 Autopilot is also included with all new Teslas, enabling them to steer, accelerate and brake automatically on certain roads.
 This is an advanced driver assistance system, but is not yet designed to function without the driver paying full attention.